Step-By-Step Guide For Starting A Successful Money-Making Blog

 Once logged in, you’ll see a setup similar to below.
 I know it seems overwhelming now, but you’ll get used to the setup fairly quickly.

-On the lefthand side is a menu.
-Take some time to familiarize yourself where everything is.
+On the left-hand side is a menu.
+Take some time to familiarize yourself with where everything is.

 WordPress dashboard menu tabs:

 - Posts – This is where you’ll be creating all of your articles.
 Posts allow for comments whereas pages do not.

 - Media – All of your pictures and other media on your blog can be found here.